Branding

 Ultimate Frisbee

 In ancient times, people threw things into the air until they became a sport.
 A disc was one of those things.
 Unfortunately, it hasn’t caught on today like other objects of different shapes.
-Maybe flying saucers seems too alien for sports fans to take them seriously.
+Maybe flying saucers seem too alien for sports fans to take them seriously.
 Whatever the reason:

 “…panels, or square boxes surrounding comic strips, are very important aspects of rhythm…they show the order of the story through scenes…”